spacetelescope/jwst/docs/jwst/skymatch/description.rst

 <https://jwst-docs.stsci.edu/jwst-general-support/jwst-background-model>`_
-Here we just note that some components (e.g., in-field zodiacal light) result in reproducible background structures in all detectors when they are exposed simultaneously while other components (such as stray light, thermal emission) can produce varying background from one exposure to the next exposure.
+Here we just note that some components (e.g., in-field zodiacal light) result in reproducible background structures in all detectors when they are exposed simultaneously, while other components (e.g. stray light, thermal emission) can produce varying background from one exposure to the next exposure.